Jocho-Smith/fat_curd/README.md

 ### Some techniques/languages/skills we wish to apply/learn:
-- What's the difference between storing data in csv or in a database?

 - Data warehousing
 - databank post gres (?)
 - SQL (what is it, when to use it/when not, who uses it, when and why using alternatives)